ericp56/voicexml-util/readme.md

 ### AOD Browser Integration Test

+I'm setting up a continuous integration suite for monitoring an AAOD app repo, and building + testing it for every code push.
 The following is an example of how to test your AOD app session without a real phone call.
-This is good for running a suite of functionality tests.

 ``` Java
 AodBrowser browser = new AodBrowser();